 Yok Don (near the Cambodian border) is a fantastic national park, and from there you can follow the border road north (Road 14 from memory).
 There are so many villages to stop in at along the way.
 Nothing touristy - just pure local flavour!

 If you're game, there are a few places you can cross into Laos as you head north.
-Just be really nice to the Border Guards and they'll let you pop in for a few USD$. almost 7 years ago
+Just be really nice to the Border Guards and they'll let you pop in for a few USD$. about 7 years ago